ortolot/formalettre/src/lib.typ

             #expediteur.nom
         ]
     }
-    expediteur.image_signature = expediteur.at("image_signature", default: none)
+    expediteur.image-signature = expediteur.at("image-signature", default: none)

     // Set default values for recipient-specific optional fields
     // destinataire.nom is required
     // destinataire.adresse is required (but may be an empty list as there exist
     //     organization that only have a name and a locality)
     // destinataire.commune is required
-    // destinataire.pays is optional and handled by bloc_adresse()
+    // destinataire.pays is optional and handled by bloc-adresse()

     // S'il y a une seule coordonnée supplémentaire, par exemple un site Web,
     // l'utilisateur peut le préciser sous la forme d'une unique chaîne ou